ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

       # or
       add_subdirectory(folder)
-      # this one CMakeList.txt inside of this folder will then include the rest of the folders with CMakeList.txt
+      # this one CMakeList.txt inside of this folder will then include the rest of the folders with their respective CMakeList.txt files

     endif()